danielharrell/open-eyes-lect-2017-18/Open.md

-In this vein, too, the word "open" might have a home in any community that conceives itself as a community of learning, and believes, without the blush of contradiction, that learning best happens among others, yet only happens in oneself.
-And if no one else can do your learning for you, it might require a word like "open" to explain why you don't find yourself alone, but always facing others at a table.
+In this vein, too, the word "open" might have a home in any community that conceives itself as a community of learning, and believes, without the blush of contradiction, that learning best happens among others yet only happens in oneself.
+And if no one else can do your learning for you, it might take a word like "open" to explain why you don't find yourself alone, but always facing others at a table.
 To ask about the meaning of "open", then, to ask about the meaning of this.
 The meaning of us.
 Just as we can ask, as we look at the cover of the current St. John's viewbook, why the word "open" might be enough to introduce us.

 But while the word thus gives us much to wonder about, there is another sense, I want to suggest, in which the word gives us just one thing to wonder about.
-And this is by analogy, borrowing from Aristotle again, to the one thing we can wonder about when we encounter, as if for the first time, wooden figures come to life; or the sun reverse course one day in the sky; or the diagonal of a square escape any division into equal parts when these are taken from the side.[^AristotleWonder.]
+And this is by analogy, borrowing from Aristotle again, to the one thing we can wonder about when we encounter, as if for the first time, wooden figures come to life; or the sun reverse course day in the sky; or the diagonal of a square escape division by any part that perfectly divides the side.
+[^AristotleWonder.]
 The wonder, in each case, is how such a thing is possible.
 Once we learn how, we can give what we encounter a name, like "marionette", or "solstice", or "incommensurable."
 But names like this can serve to discourage understanding as much as display it.

-The word "open", I suspect, is just such a name.
+And the word "open", I suspect, is just such a name.
 Behind it, or beneath it, lies a problem, a paradox, to make us wonder how being open is even possible.
-But to wonder about this is also unlikely, since we have the word "open" as a kind of proof of possibility.
-(Move on to jar.)
+But to wonder about this is also unlikely, since we have the word "open" to prove its possibility.
+If I say "I can't get the jar open", about a stubborn jar of pickles, I will look for a better grip on the lid rather than the word.
+But I can wonder even here about the word.
+For (revise from here).

+werenot on the meaning of being open.  will consider my problem to be with the lid, not with a way of being, and look for a better grip .
+The jar, I'm sure to say, will be open, just as soon as I manage to turn the lid.
+Once I get the lid off, the jar, I'm sure to say, will be open.
+I amcan't get a stubborn jar of pickles open, for example,)

 be a sign of what we don't understand, or won't understand, as much of what we do. once the name is